Sameer-13/Course-Offering-desktop-application/README.md

 ## Getting Started

-Here is a guideline to help you get started to use Course Offering:
+Here are some guidelines to help you getting started to use Course Offering:

 1. use the following command to clone the repository: